Rel1cx/eslint-react/packages/tools/docs/modules/Array.md

 ▸ **sort**\<`A`, `B`\>(`self`, `O`): `A`[]

-Sort the elements of an `Iterable` in increasing order, creating a new `Array`.
+Create a new array with elements sorted in increasing order based on the specified comparator.
+If the input is a `NonEmptyReadonlyArray`, the output will also be a `NonEmptyReadonlyArray`.

 #### Type parameters